Marc Siegel

 Marc K. Siegel is an American physician, clinical professor of medicine at NYU Langone Medical Center, author, and contributor to The Hill, The Wall Street Journal, Slate, Fox News, and member of the board of contributors at USA Today.
-He is the medical director of NYU's Doctor Radio on Sirius XM.
+He is the medical director of NYU's Doctor Radio on SiriusXM.

-Career
+Early life and education

+Siegel attended East Meadow High School.

+Following high school, he attended Brown University in Providence, Rhode Island, from 1974 to 1978.

-Siegel received his medical degree in 1985 from the State University of New York at Buffalo.
-He completed his residency in internal medicine in 1988 at the New York University Medical Center.
-He is board certified in internal medicine.
+He received his Doctor of Medicine degree in 1985 from the State University of New York at Buffalo.

+He completed his residency in internal medicine in 1988 at New York University Medical Center.